refactorsaurusrex/journal-cli-docs/website/docs/basics/writing.md

 # Writing Entries

-:::tip Pro Tip!
+:::tip Hot Tip!

-Generate a list of all journal-cli commands at any time by running `Get-Command -Module JournalCli`.
+You can generate a list of all journal-cli commands at any time by running `Get-Command -Module JournalCli`.
 Run `help {command}` to display documentation for a specific command.

 :::